-- People still use Bitcoin for crime.
+- People still use Bitcoin for a crime.
 The reputation of Bitcoin is improving since its early days on Silk Road, but it’s still not perfect.
-We only hear of few people being prosecuted for using Bitcoin illegally, but there are probably a lot more people that use it illegally and don’t get caught.
+We only hear of a few people being prosecuted for using Bitcoin illegally, but there are probably a lot more people that use it illegally and don’t get caught.
 These include things like scams and avoiding taxes.

 Earlier, we looked at how important smart contracts were and how many possibilities they unlocked for the future.
 Now, let’s look at the main pros and cons for Ethereum:

 - Users of dApps built on Ethereum will always need Ether.
-They need Ether to pay for transaction fees on the dApps, because the dApps run on the Ethereum blockchain.
+They need Ether to pay for transaction fees on the dApps because the dApps run on the Ethereum blockchain.
 So, just like the peanut butter jelly sandwich, Ether will never go out of style!

 - Many new projects are being built on Ethereum.
 Most of these projects will take years to develop, however, a lot of them could be huge when they are completed.